-The Community Radio Network is happy to receive applications from community radio program makers whose programs have the potential to go nationwide.
-We get a lot of submissions, so here are some tips on how to make the most of your opportunity.
+The Community Radio Network invites applications from community radio program makers whose programs have the potential to go nationwide.
+We get a lot of submissions, so here are some tips on how to make the most of the opportunity.

 Before you submit a program to CRN, discuss the idea with the program coordinator or committee at your station.
 Get their feedback and advice.
 Is the program as good as it could be?
 Will it work for a national audience?
 If not, what adaptations will it need?
 Will you be able to provide programs every week without fail?